Billionaire Rennert, firm must pay $118 mln for looting company -jury

-NEW YORK (Reuters) - Billionaire Ira Rennert and his investment firm were ordered on Friday to pay $118.2 million after being found liable for looting a magnesium company to build one of the most expensive mansions in America.
+NEW YORK, Feb 27 (Reuters) - Billionaire Ira Rennert and his investment firm were ordered on Friday to pay more than $118 million after being found liable for looting a magnesium company to build one of the most expensive mansions in America.

-The jury found Rennert liable for $16.222 million and Renco liable for $102 million.
+The jury found Rennert liable for $16.222 million and Renco liable for $102 million, including $1 million in punitive damages.

 Lawyers for Lee Buchwald, MagCorp’s trustee, are seeking interest that could increase the award to nearly $700 million for MagCorp creditors, though Rennert’s lawyers contest that figure.

-Rennert, 80, is worth $6.1 billion, according to Forbes.
-His lawyers told U.S. District Judge Alison Nathan they plan to ask her to set aside the verdict.
+Rennert, 80, has a net worth of $6.1 billion, according to Forbes.
+His lawyers did not immediately comment to reporters but told U.S. District Judge Alison Nathan they plan to ask her to set aside the verdict.

-“Clearly, the jury was swayed by a passionate, but wholly unsupported, argument,” Renco said in a statement.
-“Renco and the management of MagCorp always acted properly and did not engage in the acts of which the Trustee wrongly accused them.”

 Renco bought Utah-based MagCorp, one of the world’s largest magnesium producers, in 1989 for $44 million.

-MagCorp was coming off years of financial struggles and environmental violations, yet Renco did nothing to fix those problems, Buchwald contended.
+MagCorp was coming off years of financial struggles and environmental violations, yet Renco did nothing to fix those problems, Buchwald’s lawyers contended.

 In the mid-1990s, magnesium prices reached record highs, allowing Renco to double MagCorp’s long-term debt to $150 million and use the proceeds to pay $118 million to Renco and its directors in 1996.